Please note: This course has been changed to an AAQ (Alternative Academic Qualification. The course specification was updated 4 February 2025.

-Engineering is not all about oily rags and lathes.
-It is a high technology area with many exciting opportunities.
+At its heart Engineering is about problem solving and using your Science, Maths and Technological ability to apply innovations to the real world.
 At the moment the UK faces a chronic shortage of people with engineering skills and knowledge.
 This course provides students with an entry point to becoming a professional Engineer.

 The qualification is designed for 16 to 19 year-old students in full-time education who are interested in pursuing a career in Engineering and who are interested in engineering technology.
 It is the equivalent of one A Level and must be taken in both the Lower and Upper Sixth.